HOLISTIC MEDICINE & CHINESE HERBALISM

 Chinese herbs are given in multi-substance prescriptions, each herb balancing one another to achieve a unique effect for each individual.
 Taking Chinese herbal formulas acts as continuation of treatment between visits.
 The Chinese character "藥 Yào" often is translated to English as "herb."
 However this word would be most correctly translated as "medicinal substance."
 This definition includes all the parts of plants (roots, flowers, stems, fruit, bark, etc.), as well as substances from minerals and animals.
 Herbs are particularly helpful for chronic conditions, common-cold prevention, immune support, and balancing problems caused from improper diet.

-Multi-substance Chinese prescriptions support homeostasis while resolving symptoms.
+Multi-substance Chinese herbal medicine prescriptions support homeostasis while resolving symptoms.
 Modern medicine tends to address isolated aspects of physiology, which can lead to side-effects and imbalances in other areas during the course of treatment.
 Western drugs are very strong in pharmaceutical action, and can be extremely helpful in life-threatening situations.
-Chinese herbs are frequently prescribed on the basis of holistic pattern differentiation, making them more gentle in action, generally suited to less severe conditions, and exceedingly effective at preventative care.
+Herbal medicine ingredients tend to be more gentle in action, are comparatively suited to less critical conditions, and should be valued for being exceedingly effective at preventative/palliative care.

-Multi-substance Chinese prescriptions support homeostasis while resolving symptoms.
+Multi-substance Chinese herbal medicine prescriptions support homeostasis while resolving symptoms.
 Modern medicine tends to address isolated aspects of physiology, which can lead to side-effects and imbalances in other areas during the course of treatment.
 Western drugs are very strong in pharmaceutical action, and can be extremely helpful in life-threatening situations.
-Chinese herbs are frequently prescribed on the basis of holistic pattern differentiation, making them more gentle in action, generally suited to less severe conditions, and exceedingly effective at preventative care.
+Herbal medicine ingredients tend to be more gentle in action, are comparatively suited to less critical conditions, and should be valued for being exceedingly effective at preventative/palliative care.

-WHAT CAN I EXPECT FROM A HOLISTIC MEDICINE CONSULTATION?If your are a first time patient, you will go through an in-depth intake with your practitioner, including detailed medical history and current lifestyle/dietary habits.
+WHAT CAN I EXPECT FROM A HOLISTIC MEDICINE CONSULTATION?If your are a first time patient, you will go through an in-depth intake with Isaac, including detailed medical history and current lifestyle/dietary habits.
 A consultation for a patient with an existing file will take considerably less time.
-Your practitioner will assess your pattern, make any recommendations, assemble your formula, and write detailed cooking instructions for you in a timely manner.
+Isaac will assess your pattern, make any recommendations, assemble your formula, and write detailed cooking instructions for you in a timely manner.

 WHAT CAN I TAKE HERBS FOR?Anything that acupuncture treats can be treated by herbs.
 A treatment can theoretically be more effective if supplemented with herbs because they are taken throughout the week after a session.
-This can prolong the effects of Chinese Medicine treatment, which will resolve issues more quickly.
-They are particularly recommended for chronic conditions, immune support, and for people who are averse to needles but are still want Chinese medicine.
+This can prolong the effects of Chinese medicine treatment, which will resolve issues more quickly.
+They are particularly recommended for chronic conditions, immune support, and for people who are averse to needles but are still interested in Chinese medicine.

 |

 CAN I TAKE HERBS WITH PRESCRIPTION DRUGS?The metabolic pathways for herbs are similar to western drugs.
 There can sometimes be interactions between a Chinese herb and a prescription drug.
-It is important to disclose all medications to you acupuncturist before taking Chinese herbal formulas.
+It is important to disclose all medications to your practitioner before taking Chinese herbal formulas.

 HOW LONG AND HOW OFTEN WILL I NEED TO TAKE HERBS?Typically herbs are given for a week at a time, to be taken 2-3 times per day.
-Your acupuncturist will need to review your diagnosis weekly and alter your herbal prescription to fit you pattern progress.
+Your practitioner will need to review your diagnosis regularly and alter your herbal prescription to fit the progression of your pattern.

-HOW IS CHINESE HERBALISM COMPARED WITH WESTERN HERBALISM?The distinctions between Chinese herbalism and Western herbalism are found in their respective practical applications of medicinal substances.
-Chinese prescriptions need to be given as combinations; substances balance each other to achieve very specific effects for the individual pattern.
-However, many herbs are widely used and are common to both practices.
+HOW IS CHINESE HERBALISM COMPARED WITH WESTERN HERBALISM?The distinctions between Chinese herbalism and western herbalism are found in their respective practical applications of medicinal substances.
+Chinese herbal medicine prescriptions are usually given as combinations of single herbs; as the intention in the treatment of individual patterns is to use ingredients that balance each other for achieving very specific effects.
+However, many individual herbs are widely used and are common to both traditions.

 |